googleapis/google-cloud-dotnet/apis/Google.Cloud.Storage.V1/docs/index.md

 {{sample:UrlSigner.SignedURLPut}}

+### Supported credential types for URL signing

+`Google.Apis.Auth.OAuth2.ServiceAccountCredential`, `Google.Apis.Auth.OAuth2.ComputeCredential`
+and `Google.Apis.Auth.OAuth2.ImpersonatedCredential` are all supported credentials from which you can build a `UrlSigner` by calling the appropiate `UrlSigner.FromCredential` method overload. `Google.Apis.Auth.OAuth2.GoogleCredential` is also supported as long as the underlying credential is one of the supported specific types.
+The following example demonstrates how to explicitly use a Compute credential for URL signing.

+{{sample:UrlSigner.ComputeSignedURLGet}}

+When using a `UrlSigner` it's worth being aware of the underlying synchronous/asynchronous nature of the signing operations depending on the credential type the signer was created from.
+If you used a service account credential, signing happens locally and the signing operation is synchronous.
+But if you use an impersonated credential or a Compute credential, then a request to the IAM API is made for signing and the operation is asynchronous.
+In this case, you can still use the synchronous versions of the signing methods but they will block until the asynchronous operation has completed, which could lead to deadlocks.
+In general, if you are unsure of which credential was used to create a given URL signer, it is safer to use the asynchronous signing methods.

 ### HMAC Signed URLs

 If you have access to an HMAC key, you can also sign URLs, even if you